 The main campus encompasses over 400 acres in an urban setting within the city of Greenville and is convenient to both the downtown area and shopping centers.
 The campus is a pleasing mixture of architectural styles.
-Most of the five million square feet of academic, research, and residence facilities have modern appointments and are well equipped.
-The health sciences campus, located on 70 acres, houses the Brody School of Medicine and is the hub of the university's health sciences program.
-The west research campus is the newest addition to the university with over 450 acres and is the home for several research and graduate programs.
+The five million square feet of academic, research, and residence facilities have modern appointments and are well equipped.
+The Health Sciences Campus, located on 70 acres, houses the Brody School of Medicine and is the hub of the university's health sciences program.
+The west research campus has over 450 acres and is the home for several research and graduate programs.

-In the past ten years, the university has spent over \$365 million for capital improvements.
-Joyner Library houses over one million volumes; student services have been enhanced by the renovation of the Gallery in Jones Residence Hall and the addition of Todd Dining Facility, West End Dining, and the Student Recreation Center; the health services complex has been expanded by the addition of the Warren Life Sciences Building; the athletic complex has grown with the expansion of Dowdy Ficklen Stadium to a capacity of 45,000 seats and the addition of a new strength and conditioning center, the Murphy Center.
-Major renovations have been completed on Jarvis Residence Hall, Jones Residence Hall, Student Health Services, the Wright Place, and the Blount Intramural Sports Complex.
-The university continues to focus resources on a comprehensive renovation program to incorporate new technology into classroom and lab facilities.
-In 2000, the university began a six-year capital expansion that will exceed \$200 million.
-In 2003, the university completed construction of the Science and Technology Building, which comprises 270,000 gross square feet of classrooms and labs to accommodate the College of Technology and Computer Science and the Department of Chemistry.
-Campus beautification continues to be a priority with the goal of preserving and enhancing the charming character of the campus.
+In the past ten years, the university has spent \$356 million for capital improvements.
+Joyner Library houses over one million volumes; student services have been enhanced by the addition of Todd Dining Facility, West End Dining, and the Student Recreation Center.
+The health services complex has been expanded by the addition of the Warren Life Sciences Building and the Nursing, Allied Health, and Health Sciences Library Building; the athletic complex has grown with the expansion of Dowdy Ficklen Stadium to a capacity of 45,000 seats and the addition of a state of the art strength and conditioning center, the Murphy Center.
+Major renovations have been completed on Jarvis Residence Hall, Jones Residence Hall, Student Health Services, and the Wright Place.
+The new 288 bed College Hill residence hall project brought suite style residence accommodations.
+The university continues to focus resources on a comprehensive program to incorporate new technology into classroom and lab facilities.
+The university is completing a six-year capital expansion that will exceed \$200 million.
+In 2003, the university completed construction of the Science and Technology Building that comprises 270,000 gross square feet of classrooms and labs.
+In 2006 the Nursing, Allied Health, Health Science Library Building at 305,000 square feet became the second largest building ever constructed on campus.
+Campus beautification continues to be a priority with goal of preserving and enhancing the charming character of the campus.